Total Worker Health

 Research has shown that work is related to to physical and psychological health.
 Longer work days can impact family well-being, including one's time to care for their children or aging parents because of competing work demands.
 Factors like workplace culture promoting safety and health, and supervisors supporting flexible schedules, can improve overall satisfaction with work-home life, and decrease turn-over.
 (Source: NIOSH, BMC Public Health, American Psychological Association, Corporate Wellness, The American Institute of Stress)

 of workers report that juggling work & personal life is the main cause of stress and anxiety

 Work & Home Life is Important

 OHWC, Oregon OSHA and SAIF signed an alliance agreement to support mission of Total Worker Health

-While traditionally, the Hierarchy of Controls has been used as to help determine how to implement effective and feasible control solutions to protect workers on the job, the concept has been refined and updated to better address all hazards recognized within the Total Worker Health Framework.
-The application of the Hierarchy of Controls to Total Worker Health® provides a conceptual model for prioritizing efforts to advance worker safety, health and well-being.
-To learn more about the Hiearchy of Controls applied to Total Worker Health, visit the NIOSH "Let's Get Started" page.
+While traditionally, the Hierarchy of Controls has been used as to help determine how to implement effective and feasible control solutions to protect workers on the job, the concept has been refined and updated to better address all hazards recognized within the Total Worker Health framework.
+The application of the Hierarchy of Controls to Total Worker Health provides a conceptual model for prioritizing efforts to advance worker safety, health and well-being.
+To learn more about the Hierarchy of Controls applied to Total Worker Health, visit the NIOSH "Let's Get Started" page.
 (Source: NIOSH)